Lebanon: Home to Beirut and Beyond

 Today, you won’t find much of ancient Tyre in the harbor itself.
-You will however, enjoy the trip for Tyre’s souks, its shipbuilders laboring under the spines of boats, and its groups of foreigner-curious men enjoying a good smoke of the shishaw pipe outdoors in their underwear.
+You will, however, enjoy the trip for Tyre’s souks, its shipbuilders laboring under the spines of boats, and its groups of foreigner-curious men enjoying a good smoke of the shisha pipe outdoors in their underwear.

 The necropolis remained largely intact until the civil war, when many of the tombs were looted, and if you peek into holes in the sarcophagi, you can see the shattered bones of its skeletal inhabitants.